idelchi/dotgen/README.md

 **Cached generation**
 Generate once on login, source the cached output.
 Fast shell startup without losing flexibility.
-Use `--hash` to further optimize caching by only running on config changes.
+Use `--hash` to further optimize caching by only regenerating on config changes.

+## Demo

 ![Demo](assets/gifs/dotgen.gif)